 To prepare poblano pepper:

-Char outside of pepper over gas flame or under broiler, turning as needed to char all sides.
+Char outside of pepper over gas flame or under a broiler, turning as needed to char all sides.

-When sufficiently charred (takes 5-10 minutes), place in paper bag or wrap in kitchen towel for 10 minutes.
+When sufficiently charred (takes 5-10 minutes), place in paper bag or wrap in a kitchen towel for 10 minutes.
 Remove and wipe charred skin off with your fingers.
 Don’t worry if a few bits remain.
-Cut top off and make a slit down side of pepper.
+Cut the top off and make a slit down side of pepper.
 Open and remove seeds.
 Chop and set aside.

-Preheat oven to 375 degrees fahrenheit.
-In a mixing bowl, combine corn meal, salt and baking soda.
-In a separate bowl, whisk buttermilk, oil and eggs until combined.
+Preheat oven to 375 degrees Fahrenheit.
+In a mixing bowl, combine cornmeal, salt, and baking soda.
+In a separate bowl, whisk buttermilk, oil, and eggs until combined.
 Fold buttermilk mixture into dry ingredients.

 Let cool at least 1o minutes before serving.
-Best eaten the same day, but if eating leftovers, toast under broiler for a few minutes before eating.
+Best eaten the same day, but if eating leftovers, toast under the broiler for a few minutes before eating.